DNA: Extracellular nucleic acids

 Naked extracellular DNA (eDNA), most of it released by cell death, is nearly ubiquitous in the environment.
 Its concentration in soil may be as high as 2 μg/L, and its concentration in natural aquatic environments may be as high at 88 μg/L. Various possible functions have been proposed for eDNA: it may be involved in horizontal gene transfer; it may provide nutrients; and it may act as a buffer to recruit or titrate ions or antibiotics.
 Extracellular DNA acts as a functional extracellular matrix component in the biofilms of several bacterial species.
 It may act as a recognition factor to regulate the attachment and dispersal of specific cell types in the biofilm; it may contribute to biofilm formation; and it may contribute to the biofilm's physical strength and resistance to biological stress.

 Cell-free fetal DNA is found in the blood of the mother, and can be sequenced to determine a great deal of information about the developing fetus.

 Under the name of environmental DNA eDNA has seen increased use in the natural sciences as a survey tool for ecology, monitoring the movements and presence of species in water, air, or on land, and assessing an area's biodiversity.

 Neutrophil extracellular traps

 Neutrophil extracellular traps (NETs) are networks of extracellular fibers, primarily composed of DNA, which allow neutrophils, a type of white blood cell, to kill extracellular pathogens while minimizing damage to the host cells.
+The process of releasing NETs (NETosis) is a form of programmed cell death that only occurs in neutrophils.
+Dysregulation of NETosis is associated with both exquisite susceptibility to infection (e.g. extracellular bacteria) as well as autoinflammation.